Femme

-Heavily associated with lesbian history and culture, femme has been used among lesbians to distinguish traditionally feminine lesbians from their butch (i.e. masculine) lesbian counterparts and partners.
+Heavily associated with lesbian history and culture, femme has been used among lesbians to distinguish traditionally feminine lesbians from their butch (i.e. masculine or non-feminine) lesbian counterparts and partners.
 (Note: According to Heidi M. Levitt and Sara K. Bridges: "The terms femme and butch began infiltrating bisexual communities, and women began writing about their experiences as bisexual femmes...Although essayists have begun to explore this identity, very little empirical research has been conducted looking at the expression and experience of gender expression and gender identity within bisexual women."
 According to some academic studies about the butch/femme subculture, "Femmes were sometimes bisexual.")
 Derived from American lesbian communities following World War II when women joined the workforce, the identity became a characteristic of the working-class lesbian bar culture of the 1940s–1950s.
 By the 1990s, the term femme had additionally been adopted by bisexual women.

 1940s through 60s culture

 Scholars Heidi M. Levitt and Sara K. Bridges state that the terms butch and femme are derived from the 1940s–1950s American lesbian communities following World War II "when women joined the work force and began wearing pants, creating the possibility for the development of a butch aesthetic and gender expression within gay women's communities."
 They state that "the butch–femme culture made lesbians visible for the first time."

 Femme lesbian scholar Joan Nestle describes the femme lesbian identity as being underrepresented in historical records, with femme women having been often attacked for passing as straight while also being accused of imitating heteronormativity for pairing with a butch partner.
 In Nestle's text on femme identity, "The Femme Question", she challenges this commonly held belief by stating that butch–femme relationships are "filled with a deeply lesbian language of stance, dress, gesture, love, courage and autonomy."
 Arlene Istar Lev argues that through their subversive appropriation of heteronormative gender roles, these identities were considered "complex erotic and social statements" rooted in "gendered erotic identities".
 Nestle states that they publicly declared same-sex love between women at a time when there was no liberation movement to support or protect them, and adds that "in the 1950s particularly, butch–femme couples were the front-line warriors against sexual bigotry.
 Because they were so visible, they suffered the brunt of street violence.
 The irony of social change has made a radical, sexual, political statement of the 1950s appear today a reactionary, non feminist experience."